 The Brexit campaign was intended to “take back control”, to restore Britain’s control over her affairs as opposed to an interfering, remote and corrupt “Brussels” bureaucracy.
-France’s FN belongs in a long tradition of nationalism dating back to authoritarian politics of the 1920’s and 30’s, to opposition to Algerian independence and now to favouring leaving the EU.
+France’s RN belongs in a long tradition of nationalism dating back to authoritarian politics of the 1920’s and 30’s, to opposition to Algerian independence and recently, for a while, to favouring leaving the EU.

 Populist movements in a number of other countries have also been nationalistic in tone, such as in Italy and the Netherlands.
 Other countries which have switched to more authoritarian governments have also made a big play of nationalism, often to divert attention from internal problems, as in Hungary, Turkey and Russia.